Trademark Registration in Poland: A Comprehensive Guide

 • Registration process: Typically takes 6–15 months, depending on the complexity and whether any oppositions arise.

-Get Expert Help from PATENTBOX
+Get Expert Help from Patentbox

 Filing a trademark in Poland can be complex.
 PATENTBOX’s experienced Polish trademark attorneys guide you through every stage — from search and application to registration and enforcement — ensuring your trademark registration in Poland is smooth and successful.